Sadena Parks

-Sadena Parks (born May 4, 1990) is an American professional golfer who plays on LPGA Tour.
+Sadena Parks (born May 4, 1990) is an American professional golfer who played on LPGA Tour.
 Parks became the first African American to earn her Tour card through the Symetra Tour and just the fifth African American to earn an LPGA Tour card.

 Family and education

 Parks was born in Raleigh, North Carolina and after her parents divorced she moved with her father to Washington.
 She attended Bethel High School in Spanaway and spent four seasons at the University of Washington studying American Ethnic Studies.

 Amateur career

 At the age of 9, Parks joined Classic Club, a club program for young golfers and her father also enrolled her in the Leisure Hour junior golf program in Portland, Oregon.
 She won the Washington State High School Championship and got runner-up place.